 Philippians 1:21, “For me to live is Christ and to die is gain.”
 KJV

 It’s possible to quit living before you die.
 Yeah, no one has ever accused me of that.
 I like the feel of wind in my hair and adrenaline in my veins.
 I guess that’s why I miss my bicycle so much.
 The green machine and I have spent countless hours together.
 She’s taken me to the top of Petit Jean Mountain and through undulating hills in the country.
 We’ve flown dangerously fast down the twists and turns of Mill Creek Road.
 My family was a little worried about that too.
-I miss pedaling, but it wasn’t safe.
+I miss pedaling, but it wasn’t safe either.